Potential applications of graphene: Conducting Wire

 Due to Graphene's high electrical and thermal conductivity, mechanical strength, and corrosion resistance, one potential application is in high-power energy transmission.

 Copper wire has long been used for power transmission for its high conductivity, ductility, and low costs.
 However, traditional wire fails to meet the transmission requirements of many new technologies.
 Thermally dependent resistivity in mesoscopic copper wire limits efficiency and current carrying capacity in small-scale electronics.
 Additionally, copper wire exhibits internal failure by electromigration at high current density, limiting miniaturization of wire.
 Copper's high weight and low temperature oxidation also limit its applications in high-power transmission.
 Increasing demand for high ampacity transmission in electronics and electric vehicle applications necessitate improvements in conductor technology.

 Graphene-copper composite conductors are a promising alternative to standard conductors in high-power applications.

 In 2013, researchers demonstrated a one-hundred-fold increase in current carrying capacity with carbon nanotube-copper composite wires when compared to traditional copper wire.
 These composite wires exhibited a temperature coefficient of resistivity an order of magnitude smaller than copper wires, an important feature for high load applications.

+Graphene-clad wire

 Additionally, in 2021, researchers demonstrated a 4.5 times increase in the current density breakdown limit of copper wire with an axially continuous graphene shell.
 The copper wire was coated by a continuous graphene sheet through chemical vapor deposition.
 The coated wire exhibited reduced oxidation of the wire during joule heating, increased heat dissipation (224% higher), and increased conductivity (41% higher).